PacktPublishing/Azure-Serverless-Computing-Cookbook-Second-Edition-Java/README.md

 16. Select how you would like to open your project.
 I used **Open in current window**
 17. Your function project will now initialise and open in the explorer.
 All the required configuration files are automatically created.
 In addition to your **RegisterUser.java**, a default called **Function.java** will also have been created; you are free to delete that source file and any test source files related to it.

-The Chapter directories you will find here are examples and complete project folders, so these steps are for your information and to help you if you want to start with a fresh project and build up your own functions independently of the examples.
+The Chapter directories you will find here are complete project folders, so these steps are for your information and to help you if you want to start with a fresh project and build up your own functions independently of the examples.